jbcupps/Wireframe/README.md

   - Reduce the complexity of the visualization by using simpler configurations
   - Ensure your browser is up to date
   - Try using a device with better graphics capabilities

+## Recent Updates

+### Landing Page
+A new landing page has been added to provide an introduction to the Wireframe Explorer application.
+The landing page includes:
+- Overview of the application's purpose
+- Key features section
+- Research background information
+- Links to the interactive visualization

+To access the landing page, visit the root URL `/`.
+The interactive visualization is now available at `/visualization`.